Dark Chocolate Strawberry & Raspberry Bark {with Date Sauce}

 • Unsweetened Dark Cacao Powder (2 Tbsp.): This helps give the chocolate sauce a rich, decadent flavor.

-• Full Fat Coconut Milk (1/2 cup): Added to ensure maximum creaminess and decadence.
+• Light or Full Fat Coconut Milk (1/2 cup): Added to ensure maximum creaminess and decadence.
+Light coconut milk will have fewer calories.

 • Water (1/2 cup): Easily sub with milk, but water helps to balance out the richness and thin out the chocolate.